dzakifadh/react-test/README.md

 - [x] Use Javascript ( no typescript )
 - [x] Use Tailwind

+Some features that may improve user experience to this react application

+- Image scaling when hover inside container
+- Showing modal contain detail information when image is clicking
+- Loading more features to show more images
+- Show not found message if user search something not found at pixaby database
+- Replacing avatar if not found with image placeholder, try image in 7 order

 ## How to release

 Please create a public github project with this small React JS Project and share the link with me !